At Bracelet Bay, Wales, UK.

 Music plays a crucial role in my sculpture.
 I use particular playlists for each Series.
 That inspires and guides the forms and brings me back to the right point after a break.
 My sons are into the vivid, wildly creative Games and animations that have become the voice of their generation and their influence has lead me to my best work yet.

-On a good day I look like an Olympic athlete, or at worst, Miss Marple on steroids, but the inconvenient truth is that I’m a dilapidated wreck.
+On a good day I know look like an Olympic athlete, or at worst, Miss Marple on steroids, but the inconvenient truth is that I’m a dilapidated wreck.
 So everything in the studio is on wheels and, happily, I have the best assistant on the planet who can pack more sculpture into a kiln than physics can justify.
 I don’t intend to retire.
 I’ve already thought through how I could keep making stuff after the loss of any body-part.
 But will sculpture continue to work for me?
 Many artists see switching to a different job and life-style a failure or heresy.
 But our hard-won skills are entirely transferable, especially in a global, multicultural era that relies so much visual communication.